Georgina Escobar: The Ruin

 The Ruin explores themes of magic, witchcraft, mystery and ancient legends.
-Like Ash Tree, Escobar claims she was inspired to write the story after the idea came to her in a dream.
-It was put on in 2011 by the Manhattan Repertory Theatre and in the Words Afire Theatre Festival in New Mexico.
+Like Ash Tree, Escobar has said she was inspired to write the story after the idea came to her in a dream.
+It was staged in 2011 by the Manhattan Repertory Theatre and at the Words Afire Theatre Festival in New Mexico.

 The Unbearable Likeness of Jo, Semity, & Jones

-The Unbearable Likeness of Jo, Semity, & Jones is a "A ridiculous investigation into memory, personal identity, and digiphrenia.
-Moments before her plane is about to crash, Jones deconstructs memory as a state of passage; from love, to Facebook, to her sexuality; all as related to one thing: present shock."
-The play was read at Coffee and Whiskey Productions in Chicago, IL, in 2014, at The Flea Theater in New York City in 2015, and at The Movement Theatre Company in New York City in 2016.
-The play had a workshop production at Dixon Place in 2015.
+The Unbearable Likeness of Jo, Semity, & Jones is described as an investigation into memory, personal identity and digiphrenia, in which a character named Jones deconstructs memory in the moments before her plane crashes.
+The play was read at Coffee and Whiskey Productions in Chicago in 2014, at The Flea Theater in New York City in 2015, and at the Movement Theatre Company in New York City in 2016.
+It had a workshop production at Dixon Place in 2015.

 Sweep

 Sweep is described as a feminist play.
 The story follows two siblings who have the ability to travel through time.
-Much of the story has to do with biblical figures such as Adam and Eve, which Escobar attributes in part to her upbringing.
-She attended Catholic school and explored spirituality alongside her family members.
-Sweep is a femme spec-evo story that follows two sisters and hit women of the splintered worlds whose initial snafu with Adam and Eve catches up with them lifetimes later.
-Fighting for the final chance to reset humanity's imperfect patterns, the women of Sweep hunt their targets from biblical times to modern-day in order to accelerate humanity's evolution.
+Much of the story concerns biblical figures such as Adam and Eve, which Escobar attributes in part to her upbringing; she attended Catholic school and explored spirituality alongside her family members.
+The play follows two sisters and "hit women of the splintered worlds" whose initial encounter with Adam and Eve catches up with them lifetimes later, as they hunt their targets from biblical times to the modern day in an attempt to reset humanity's patterns.

 Sweep had readings at the Brooklyn Generator in New York City in 2014 and at the Latinx Theatre Commons Carnaval of New Latina/o Work in Chicago in 2015.
 It was also workshopped at the Lincoln Center Theater's Director's Lab in 2016.
-The play was a finalist for the National Latino Playwriting Award.
-It was produced in 2017 at the Aurora Theater in Atlanta, Georgia.
-The casting of the two main characters for the play is flexible, with no preference given to any particular ethnicity or gender identity for the actors.
-The Aurora Theater production of the play cast two black women for the roles of the main characters, and Escobar expressed support for this casting decision.
+The play was a finalist for the National Latino Playwriting Award and was produced in 2017 at the Aurora Theatre in Atlanta, Georgia.

 The Circuz

 The Circuz is a political satire and melodrama.
-Set in Ciudad Juarez at the height of genocide and murder, the narrative was "macabre farce that explores the discomfort of violence through exaggeration, faith through senses, and the cynicism of a land divided in two".
+Set in Ciudad Juárez at the height of violence in the city, the narrative is a "macabre farce that explores the discomfort of violence through exaggeration, faith through senses, and the cynicism of a land divided in two".

+Monsters We Create and Migrant X

+As a visiting professor and playwright-in-residence at the University of Texas at El Paso, Escobar led a group of students in devising Monsters We Create, a collaboratively developed play that premiered in February 2020 and dealt with themes of political chaos, climate change and resilience.

+She also co-created Migrant X with University of North Carolina at Charlotte theatre professor Carlos-Alexis Cruz; described as the first Latinx play produced at that university, it drew on the activism of Charlotte baker and immigrant-rights advocate Manolo Betancur.